Merzasphor/MWSE/docs/source/types/tes3sound.md

 ### `filename`

+*Read-only*.
 Path to the sound file.

 **Returns**: